Au pair to take a plea in Virginia double homicide

 A fetish site used as a lure?

-A search of a computer in the Bandfields' home led detectives to a fetish sex website, prosecutors said.
+A search of a computer in the Banfields' home led detectives to a fetish sex website, prosecutors said.
 The site catered to sexual fantasies involving kinks, BDSM, and more.

 Prosecutors said Brendan Banfield and the au pair concocted a plan to use the sex fetish website to lure Ryan to the home.